miaiceland/a05-popular-names-miaiceland/README.md

 ## Instructions
 - You will complete the Popular Names Activity found in the Data Computing eBook <https://dtkaplan.github.io/DataComputingEbook/project-popular-names.html#project-popular-names>
     - You will choose at least five (5) names for the activity.
-They can be anynames you like.
+They can be any names you like.
     - The plot shown at the beginning is the **goal** for the end of the activity, **NOT** the first task in the activity.
 - Complete the "activity-popular-names-template.Rmd" with your answers.
   - Steps 2 and 6 do not require you to add anything to the RMarkdown document.
 Please actually write out these steps.
 Writing things out is an important step in learning coding.